grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 title:  "Structure vs. objective"
 date:   2022-05-14
 author: Garrett Tetrault
-publish: false
-katex: true
+publish: true
 categories: greedoid greedy algorithm
 ---

 This is part two in a series on greedoids.
-In a [previous post](/2022/03/greedoids-p1) we built up what a greedoid was and introduced terminology such as ground set, basis, and feasible set.
+In [part one](/2022/03/greedoids-p1), we built up what a greedoid was and introduced terminology such as ground set, basis, and feasible set.

 In that post, the [minimum spanning tree](https://courses.grainger.illinois.edu/cs225/fa2021/resources/mst/) (MST) problem was explored at length.
-We were largely able to avoid discussing the "minimality" constraint.
+Despite being central to the problem, we were largely able to avoid discussing the “minimality” goal.
-Instead, we focussed on the properties and relationships of the spanning trees.
+Instead, we focussed on the patterns and makeup of the spanning trees.

 This exemplifies why greedoids can help in understanding greedy algorithms.
 They enable us to reason about a problem's *structure* separate from its *objective*.